Adirelle/CentralizedClimateControl/README.md

 ### Vents

-Vents push conditioned air from the air network into your rooms.
+Vents push conditioned air from the air network into adjacent tiles.
 They exist in different shape and size.
+Bigger rooms needs bigger vents.

 ## Source

-The source is available on [github](https://github.com/Adirelle/CentralizedClimateControl).
+The source is available on [GitHub](https://github.com/Adirelle/CentralizedClimateControl).

 ## Error reporting

 - See if the the error persists if you just have this mod and its requirements active.
 - If not, try adding your other mods until it happens again.
+- Reports errors to the [GitHub repository](https://github.com/Adirelle/CentralizedClimateControl/issues).
-- Post your error-log using [HugsLib](https://steamcommunity.com/workshop/filedetails/?id=818773962) and command Ctrl+F12
+- Post your error-log using [HugsLib](https://steamcommunity.com/workshop/filedetails/?id=818773962) and command Ctrl+F12.
 - Do not report errors by making a discussion-thread, I get no notification of that.
-- If you have the solution for a problem, please post it to the GitHub repository.

 ## Changelog